-The Energy Companies Obligation (ECO) is a domestic energy efficiency programme which works alongside the Green Deal to provide added support for packages of energy efficiency measures.
+The Energy Companies Obligation (ECO) is a domestic energy efficiency programme to provide added support for packages of energy efficiency measures.

 These measures can help with cutting down energy loss from a building and lead to less energy use.
 Support includes insulation and heating packages to low income and vulnerable households and insulation measures to low income communities.

 Energy efficiency plays a key role in helping to lower energy bills.
 Following installation of most measures the difference will be immediate.
 Assuming that a consumer has been heating their home to an adequate level, they can continue doing so, but by using their heating less, resulting in significant bill reductions.
 Each house will require different measures for the optimum result, which is why it is important for the householder to work closely with their provider or installer to select best options.

 - The Carbon Emissions Reduction Obligation (CERO) which focuses on hard-to-treat homes and, in particular, measures that cannot be fully funded through the Green Deal.
 Solid wall insulation and hard-to-treat cavity wall insulation are two examples.
 Other insulation measures and connections to district heating systems are also eligible if they are promoted as part of a package that includes solid wall insulation or hard-to-treat cavity wall insulation.

 - The Home Heating Cost Reduction Obligation (HHCRO) under which suppliers provide measures which improve the ability of low income and vulnerable households to affordably heat their homes.
 This includes actions that result in heating savings, such as the replacement or repair of a boiler.